-Eligibility for Medicaid on the other hand, is generally based on a person’s income.
-If a person has limited income and/or financial resources, Medicaid covers a broader spectrum of services than Medicare does and can provide payment for a number of services that Medicare either doesn’t cover, or discontinues coverage after a period of time.
-One of the most common examples is for long term care or nursing home care.
+Eligibility for Medicaid on the other hand is generally based on a person’s income.
+If a person has limited income and/or financial resources, Medicaid covers a broader spectrum of services than Medicare does and can provide payment for a number of services that Medicare either doesn’t cover or discontinues coverage after a period of time.
+One of the most common examples is long-term care or nursing home care.

 You don’t have to be eligible for Medicare to be eligible for Medicaid, or vice versa, but it is important to know the differences and how either or both of these programs can be used.